dhis2/dhis2-python-client/README.md

 - Offers **convenience methods** for common entities (users, organisation units, data elements, data sets, data values, analytics) while keeping full access to the raw API.
 - Keeps setup minimal — synchronous, Jupyter-friendly, and easy to configure.

-In short, it helps Python developers tap into the DHIS2 ecosystem with as little friction as possible.

 ---

 ## Installation